On this page

 - See section 15B of the PDP Act.

-- See the Family Violence Information Sharing Scheme and Privacy Law FAQs and the Child Information Sharing Scheme and Privacy Law FAQs.
+- See the Family Violence Information Sharing Scheme and Privacy guide and Child Information Sharing Scheme and Privacy guide available at https://ovic.vic.gov.au/privacy/privacy-guidance-for-organisations/.

 - Confidential information is defined in s134V of the HS Act and includes personal and health information.